xcart/xcart-docs/_pages/kb_en/orders/understanding_x-cart_order_statuses.md

 *   A new order is created with the status Awaiting payment.
 *   As the order progresses through the various stages of the order processing and fulfillment process, the store administrator manually updates the order status.
 The current status of the order can be changed manually to any other status at any time.
 Typically, after the order payment has been received, the status Awaiting payment will be changed to Paid; if the order is cancelled - to Cancelled.
 After a refund, the status Paid will have to be changed to Refunded.
 The status Partially Paid is possible in case of a partial payment for the order or a partial refund.

+We strongly recommend using the Refunded status (not Cancelled) when updating the order status from Paid, and Cancelled (not Refunded) when updating the order status from Authorized or Awaiting payment.

 For orders paid using online payment processors, the regular order processing workflow looks as follows: